 - Recovery from cesarean section.
 If you have a C-section, your incision may hurt for a few weeks, so you'll receive pain medication.
 Your doctor will remind you to avoid heavy lifting while your body heals from surgery.
 This includes lifting your baby in a car seat, so your partner or someone else will have to do it for you until you heal.

 - Your postpartum visit.
 Your doctor will examine you again 6 weeks after the birth.
-He or she may recommend that you wait until after this appointment before having sex again.
+They may recommend that you wait until after this appointment before having sex again.

 Ask Your Doctor: